Career Definition of a Retail Operations Manager

 The compensation for a retail operations manager position depends largely on the store's industry and location, as well as the experience level of the individual in question.

 Location is a key factor in these figures.
-The median salary for operations managers in New York, for example, is over $81,000, while the same figure for individuals in Los Angeles was just over $59,000.
+The median salary for operations managers in New York, for example, is 16.4% more, while the same figure for individuals in Los Angeles is just 0.3% more.

 Other careers that share many traits and skills with retail operations managers include: